Jethet/wiki-hh/CSS/generalCSS.md

 RGBA: with rgba not only colour but also opacity can be assigned: rgba(rgb code, opacity).
 For example, rgb(176, 175, 192) is the hex code #b0afc0.
 Opacity of 0.2 is very transparant; 1.0 is solid colour.

-BORDER RADIUS: creates rounded corners to elements; the higher the number, the bigger the curve.

 With EM (em = ephemeral unit) used for font-size, the font is kept relative to the default font size.
 This means 0.5 em is 50% of the size that would apply as